auca/com.410/Practice_Tasks/Practice_04.md

 ## Homework Problem #21: "if in assembly"

-Recreate the C program from Problem #18 in x86-64 and aarch64 assembly manually.
+Recreate the C program from Problem #18 in x86-64 assembly manually.

 ## Homework Problem #22: "Loops in assembly"

-Recreate the `20.c` file from Problem #20 in x86-64 and aarch64 assembly
+Recreate the `20.c` file from Problem #20 in x86-64 assembly manually.
-manually.
 Leave the `int_stack.c` and `.h` files as is.
-Modify the `Makefile` to produce three executables from the C file, from the x86-64 assembly, and from the aarch64 assembly as it was done in Problem #19.
+Modify the `Makefile` to produce executables from the C file from the x86-64 assembly as it was done in Problem #19.

 ## GitHub Checkpoint #4